 Topics of study for our Cadets learn include:

 - Corrective services

 - Community policing

 - Domestic violence response

 - Building searches and clearing techniques

 - Basic handcuffing and searching techniques

-Oakland County Sheriff Cadets are responsible for participating in specialized training details, and volunteer events such as parades, child fingerprinting programs, festivals, football games and any other event deemed necessary by the Sheriff.
+Oakland County Sheriff Cadets are responsible for participating in specialized training details, and volunteer at events such as parades, child fingerprinting programs, festivals, football games and any other event deemed necessary by the Sheriff.

 The Cadet Unit also offers a Deputy Shadow Program for qualified Cadets within the Unit.
 This gives Cadets a one-on-one experience with different law enforcement professionals and special units within the Sheriff's Office that may cater toward future interests of the Cadets.

-The Oakland County Sheriff's Office Cadet Unit provides top tier learning opportunities and experiences while creating lasting relationships with active law enforcement professionals.
+The Oakland County Sheriff's Office Cadet Unit provides top-tier learning opportunities and experiences while creating lasting relationships with active law enforcement professionals.